hackclub/hackclub/workshops/orpheus_run/README.md

 2. Add more different types of obstacles.

-3. Increase the speed of the game as one moves ahead.
+3. Increase the speed of the game as it moves ahead.

 Now that you have finished building it, you should share your beautiful creation with other people!
 (I can't wait to see you ship this!)